The 2018-2019 Princeton ACM Student Chapter is run by these fools:

 Communications: Frankie Lam ‘21 Frankie Lam (’21) is a freshman from Hong Kong who can’t make up his mind between Computer Science BSE and Physics AB.
 He particularly enjoys algorithms and has been participating in competitive programming since high school.
 In his free time, he enjoys playing the piano, walking / running, and sleeping.
 In the future, he hopes to take part in developing AI and quantum computers.

-Tech: David Wu ‘19 David Wu (‘19) is an MAE major specializing in existential crises planning to get a certificate in Applications of Computing.
+Tech: David Wu ‘19 David Wu (‘19) is an MAE major specializing in existential crises.
 He believes in technology’s ability to empower everyone and hopes ACM can bring more people into its community.
 He is from Charlotte, NC and enjoys annoying people in his co-op and wandering around abandoned churches.
-He is an Army ROTC cadet and Chore Manager at the Scullery Food Co-op.
+He is an Army ROTC cadet and Chore Manager at Scully Co-op.

 You can reach the current ACM board here.